Norwegian Wood

 My letter was a long one, and whenever my cut right palm began to

-hurt from holding the pen, I would let my eyes wander out to the rainy
+hurt from holding the pen, I would let my eyes wander out to the

 quadrangle.